rachel-brain/readme-generator/README.md

 ```

 ## Future Upgrades
-Saving some of the more repetitive responses (such as chosen License and Contact details) would save more time for the user.
+Saving some of the more repetitive responses (such as chosen License and Contact details) would save more time for the developer.

 ## Contact
 https://github.com/rachel-brain

 rachel.brain@internode.on.net

-## GitHib Url
+## GitHib URL
 https://github.com/rachel-brain/readme-generator

 ## License
-MIT (recommended)
+MIT

 https://opensource.org/licenses/MIT

 ## Status